Haas School of Business: History

 Ann Harrison began her term as Berkeley Haas dean in January 2019.
+In July 2024 Harrison stepped down as dean of Berkeley Haas and Jennifer Chatman was named interim Dean.

 The Haas School of Business has been home to two winners of the Nobel Memorial Prize in Economics.
 John C. Harsanyi (1920–2000) was a co-recipient with John Nash and Reinhard Selten in 1994 for his contributions to the study of game theory and its application to economics.
 Oliver Williamson (1932-2020) was a co-recipient with Elinor Ostrom in 2009 for his "analysis of economic governance, especially the boundaries of the firm."
 Both have served as Professor Emeritus at Berkeley Haas and in Berkeley's Department of Economics.